simonmichael/haskell-links/README.md

 The CSV uses lazy quoting - values are double-quoted only if needed (eg if a comma must be used in the description).

 Later, secondary data may be added to enrich the above, particularly votes.
-This will be semiprivate data, likely be stored in a sqlite DB by a web app, backed up and accessible to current/future admins and perhaps the Haskell Foundation for durability.
+This will be semiprivate data, likely stored in a sqlite DB by a web app, backed up and accessible to current/future admins and perhaps the Haskell Foundation for durability.